reeseaustin55/Fetch_Literature-/README.md

 # Fetch Literature PDFs

-This repository contains a command-line tool that reads a bibliography and automatically downloads available PDF files for the cited works.
+This repository contains tools that read a bibliography and automatically download available PDF files for the cited works.
+You can run the downloader either from the command line or through a small graphical interface for easy pasting.

 ## Features
 - Splits a pasted bibliography into individual citations.